MartinEmilJakobsen/CAT/README.md

-# Structure Learning for Directed Trees  {.tabset}
+# Structure Learning for Directed Trees
-Repository for implementations, simulations and illustrations for "Structure Learning for Directed Trees" @ https://arxiv.org/abs/2108.08871.
+Repository for the paper "Structure Learning for Directed Trees" @ https://arxiv.org/abs/2108.08871.

-## Implementation of CAT
+## Implementation of Causal additive trees (CAT)

 The function `CAT` estimates a minimum edge weight directed tree using either a Gaussian or Entropy score function.
 See the paper https://arxiv.org/abs/2108.08871 for further details.